Sambridda/Palm-Oil-System-Design/README.md

 Once the solid-phase oil-side resistance was confirmed as an unyielding physical bottleneck, the design philosophy shifted from mechanical brute force to **algorithmic throughput recovery**.
 If a single tank's melting phase cannot be safely accelerated beyond its thermodynamic limit, total plant throughput must be reclaimed by orchestrating a smarter, time-staggered multi-tank queue.

 This led directly to the demand-driven "pull" automation architecture.
 Real-time volume- and temperature-weighted priority matrices ($S_\text{casual}$ and $S_\text{immediate}$) allow the PLC to continuously prepare, melt, and hold oil across all three 10 kL vessels in an overlapping sequence — bypassing single-tank cycle limitations and securing an uninterrupted downstream process stream.

 ---

+### From a Shared Bunch to a Dedicated Palm Olein Tank (New in Proposal III)

+Once the demand-driven multi-tank queue was validated, a new operational requirement emerged: one of the three T10 vessels needed to be carved out as dedicated palm olein storage rather than continuing to melt palm oil.
+Palm olein solidifies at a much lower temperature (≈24°C, versus palm oil's 36°C) and, once liquid, needs comparatively little energy to stay that way — so simply leaving it in the shared rotation would have distorted the tank-scoring system's assumptions, which were derived entirely around palm oil's higher-energy melt behaviour.

+The fix required restructuring at the piping level, not just the control level: the original **shared water header** across the three T10 tanks was replaced with an **individualised feed per tank**, gated by a manual ball valve in series with an automated control valve.
+This is what makes it possible to designate one tank as a dedicated, isolated PO (palm olein) store — automatically excluded from the melting rotation, manually hard-isolated as a physical safeguard, and dispensed only via operator-triggered HMI pulses — without touching the piping or control logic of the other two tanks.

+This single change cascaded into a full re-architecture of the plant's priority logic (see below) and its fault-detection philosophy (Section 4).

+---

+### A Three-Way Priority Ladder, Not a Fixed Split (New in Proposal III)

+Introducing the PO tank meant the old two-tier logic (T5 master, T10 demand-pull) needed a third rung: **P1 — T5 trim-heating**, **P2 — PO tank temperature maintenance**, and **P3 — T10 palm oil melting**.
+The obvious approach — a strict P1 ≫ P2 ≫ P3 lockout — was rejected: it would mean P3 simply waits, indefinitely if necessary, whenever P1 or P2 has any demand at all, even though palm oil melting tolerates interruption far better than a live PO-tank dispense or T5's process-critical trim-heating.

+Instead, arbitration was resolved as a **sequential daily energy budget**: P1's and P2's actual required duty periods are computed first, and P3 — by design the process that absorbs all of the system's slack — receives whatever remains of the 24-hour window.
+P2 itself is bounded within a 10-minute arbitration window (sized off T5's own worst-case heat-up time) and flat-capped at 5 of every 10 minutes, so it cannot starve P3 indefinitely even on a heavy dispense day.

+**Takeaway:** Adding a third demand source didn't call for a more complex real-time scheduler — it called for recognising which processes can tolerate deferral and encoding that directly into a daily budget rather than a live priority fight.

+---